Iraq holds first nationwide election since IS defeat - Journal du Cameroun

-Iraq headed to the polls Saturday for its first parliamentary election since declaring victory over the Islamic State group, with the country hoping to shore up a fragile peace and rebuild.
+Iraq headed to the polls Saturday for its first parliamentary election since declaring victory over the Islamic State group, in hope of shoring up a fragile peace and rebuilding.

-Some 24.5 million voters began casting their ballots under tight security, as the jihadists still pose a major security threat despite a sharp fall in violence.

-The poll comes with tensions surging between key powers Iran and the United States over the nuclear deal, sparking fears of a destabilising power struggle in Iraq.

 “I call on all Iraqis to participate in the elections to prevent those who have controlled the nation since 2003 from staying in power,” the retiree told AFP.

-In the former IS stronghold of Mosul — still partially in ruins from the devastating months-long fight to oust the group — voters were hoping for an uptick in their fortunes as they struggle to put their lives back together.
+In the former IS bastion, second city Mosul — still partly in ruins from the months-long fight to oust the group — residents hoped for an uptick in their fortunes as they struggle to put their lives back together.

 “I am voting for security and the economy to stabilise and for a better future,” said labourer Ali Fahmi, 26.